ibm-cloud-docs/sap-hana-power/hana-power-considerations.md

 ## Operating systems
 {: #os-considerations}

 For the Linux&reg; versions to deploy for SAP HANA, see [SAP Note 2855850](https://launchpad.support.sap.com/#/notes/2855850){: external}.
 An SAP S-user ID is required to access the SAP Note.
-Licensing for Linux is covered by client's "bring your own license" model.
+Licensing for Linux is covered by client's BYOL (bring your own license) model.

 ## Network connectivity
 {: #network_connectivity}